Am Tien "new" Entrance

 Like other cave structures in Ninh Binh-Hoa Lu, Am Tien cave contains many stalagmites/stalactites formed through thousands of years of the natural process of water and limestone erosion.
 These beautiful natural objects are often imbued with supernatural aspects and are imagined as Buddha fruit, lotus flowers, historical figures, animals and mythical characters.

-Visitors should be careful of the slippery floor when entering the cave due to the continual seepage of the water that created the cave in the first place.
+Visitors should be careful of the slippery floor when entering the cave due to the continual seepage that created the cave in the first place.
 As visitors continue deeper into the pagoda complex, there are many impressive worshiping altars, including a small well at the rear.
 Legend has it that anyone who reaches the “green jade well” in Am Tien cave will have their grievances addressed, whether those grievances are in their soul or through misunderstandings in their daily lives.

 It is said that King Dinh Tien Hoang, the founder of the Dinh Dynasty (924-979) originally used the cave to confine tigers and leopards.
 Miscreants and traitors were also often imprisoned here.
-For those found deserving of capital punishment, legend has it that the green waters below the cave were populated with poisonous snakes and crocodiles and the guilty were thrown into the lake.
+For those found deserving of capital punishment, legend has it that the green waters below the cave were populated with poisonous snakes and crocodiles and the guilty were thrown into the water.
 It is further related that those who survived this bizarre punishment were exonerated.

 History